zsilberstein/robot-gait-vis/README.md

 - Add new end effector trajectories
 - Add more animation options
 ### Have your own improvement in mind?
 Feel free to fork the project and then put in a pull request with the desired improvement.
-Please be sure to include relevant tests in any pul request.
+Please be sure to include relevant tests in any pull request.

 ## License
 This project is licensed under the [MIT License](https://github.com/zsilberstein/robot-gait-vis/blob/master/LICENSE).
 See the LICENSE page for more information.